apollographql/apollo-server/docs/source/api/apollo-server.md

    By default, all errors are reported to Apollo Engine.
 This function can be used to exclude specific errors from being reported.
 This function receives a copy of the `GraphQLError` and can manipulate it for the purposes of Apollo Engine reporting.
-The modified error should be returned or the function should return `null` to avoid reporting the error entirely.
+The modified error (e.g. after changing the `err.message` property) should be returned or the function should return an explicit `null` to avoid reporting the error entirely.
+It is not permissable to return `undefined`.

 *  `generateClientInfo`: (GraphQLRequestContext) => ClientInfo **AS 2.2**